fabrizioanichini/os/ssh/README.md

 2. Checks that the encrypted key exists
 3. Creates the SSH directory if it doesn't exist
 4. Prompts for the decryption passphrase
-5. Backs up any existing SSH key
+5. Backs up any existing SSH keys (both private and public)
-6. Decrypts the profile's SSH key
+6. Decrypts the profile's SSH private key
+7. Copies the profile's public key (if available)
-7. Sets appropriate permissions (600) on the key
+8. Sets appropriate permissions on both keys
-8. Adds the key to ssh-agent if it's running
+9. Adds the key to ssh-agent if it's running
-9. Backs up and replaces your Git configuration (if provided)
+10. Backs up and replaces your Git configuration (if provided)

 ## Backup Behavior

 The script automatically creates backups:
-- Existing SSH keys are backed up to `~/.ssh/id_ed25519.bak`
+- Existing SSH private keys are backed up to `~/.ssh/id_ed25519.bak`
+- Existing SSH public keys are backed up to `~/.ssh/id_ed25519.pub.bak`
 - Existing Git configs are backed up to `~/.gitconfig.bak`

 ## Creating New Profiles